dxkkxn/univ-tln/README.md

 # univ-tln
-Some work i'm doing for my university career in Toulon's University.
+An archive of some of the work I completed during my introduction to computer science as part of my bachelor's degree at Toulon University.